 This volume features over 100 watercolors, drawings, etchings, sketches and lithographs by senior Indian modernists, spanning the transition from colonial to post-colonial India.

-- Category: Contemporary Art, featured books,
+- Category: Contemporary Art,

 View inside the book